 |$800,000||Dr. Bergman and his medical practice agreed to pay $800,000 to the US and Iowa to resolve allegations that Bergman wrongfully billed Medicare and Medicaid for services rendered by others and billed Medicare for medically unnecessary and unreasonable applications of skin substitute products.||September 7, 2022||Iowa Plastic Surgeon Agrees to Pay $800,000 to Resolve Allegations of Inappropriate Billing and False Claims|

 Whistleblower Retaliation Laws Protecting Employees of Federal Contractors and Grantees

 Courageous whistleblowers that come forward to report fraud deserve robust protection against retaliation.
 Below is a list of common questions about key aspects of the anti-retaliation provisions of the False Claims Act and the Defense Contractor Whistleblower Protection Act.

 Experienced Washington DC False Claims Act Qui Tam Whistleblower Attorneys Representing Whistleblowers Nationwide

 The experienced whistleblower attorneys at leading whistleblower law firm Zuckerman Law have substantial experience representing whistleblowers disclosing fraud and other wrongdoing at government contractors and grantees.
-To schedule a free confidential consultation, click here or call us at 202-262-8959.
+To schedule a confidential consultation, click here or call us at 202-262-8959.